owen-rote/Python-Market-Analysis/README.md

 * **Predicted Spread:** Amount of votes correlating to buy/sell/hold predicted for the next 7 days

 ## Correlation Table Generator
-Correlationt ables are useful tools in stock analysis. \
+Correlation tables are useful tools in stock analysis. \
 **'sp500 data compiler.py'**
 1. Downloads the updated list of stocks in the S&P 500
 2. Downloads the daily price data from January 1, 2000 until now